laurenriddle/Hive-Mind-Back-End-Capstone-Client/README.md

 1. After completing the setup above, in the browser, navigate to http://localhost:3000.
 2. If you are a returning user, login to Hive Mind with your account information.
 3. Never signed up for Hive Mind before?
 No problem!
 Click the register a new account link and complete your registration.
 4. Now that you are logged in, you will be taken to the home page.
-From here, you can choose to search for interviews by company, create a new interview survey, or you can click on the navigation bar at the top of the page and choose to view your favorites, view your interviews, or view your profile.
+From here, you can choose to search for interviews by company, create a new interview survey, or you can click on the navigation bar at the top of the page and choose to view your favorites, view your interviews, view your profile, or search for other user's profiles.

 <div align="center"><img src="./HomePage.png" alt="Home Page" width="216" height="438"/>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp<img src="./HomePageNav.png" alt="Home Page Nave" width="216" height="438"/></div>